morgana-x/dmfLib/README.md

 # dmfLib
-A utility for extracting the contents of DMF files
+A utility for extracting and repacking the contents of DMF files

 Typically these files are with the extension .DAT

+Capable of 1:1 File extraction and repacking

 This tool was designed specifically for .dat files found in the 涼宮ハルヒの逆転 fan game (Suzumiya Haruhi Ace Attourney Fan Game) from the early 2000s